ratheesh-pai/weblogic/webcenter-content/wcc-ma-vbcs/create-vbcs-app/create-vbcs-app.md

 - A Paid or LiveLabs Oracle Cloud account
 - All previous labs successfully completed
 - Access to an Oracle Fusion Applications instance with integrated Oracle Visual Builder Cloud Service.
-- Chrome browser as Visual Builder Cloud Service is supported only in Chrome browser.
+- Chrome browser, as Visual Builder Cloud Service is supported only in Chrome browser.

 ## Task 1: Create a VBCS Project